carlallanvela/restful-web-services/README.md

 # Todo Application Rest Services

-This application is created using Angular 7, Java and SpringBoot.
+This backend application is developed using SpringBoot.
+It hosts services that is used by the front end in the TODO project in this github.

 ## Development server